Review: Rabbie's Tours

 |[Loch Tulla from the Black Mount viewpoint]|

 Back on the road we traversed the great expanse of Rannoch Moor: a vast and desolate bogland stretching for miles to the east.
-Hard on its heels came Glencoe, guarded by the fearsome pyramid of Buachaille Etive Mòr.
+Hard on its heels came the Pass of Glencoe, guarded by the fearsome pyramid of Buachaille Etive Mòr.
 I'd liked to have stopped for a proper photo here, but we had to settle for a shot through the window.

 |[Buachaille Etive Mòr through the minibus window]|